skip-mev/docs/docs/chains/1-integrate-the-sdk.md

     // indicates that the lane can use all available block space.
     MaxBlockSpace: sdk.ZeroDec(),
 }
-tobLane := auction.NewTOBLane(
+// Top of block lane allows transactions to bid for inclusion at the top of the next block. tobLane := auction.NewTOBLane(
     tobConfig,
     // the maximum number of transactions that the mempool can store. a value of 0 indicates